 Athens merges past and present as both a modern metropolis and ancient open-air museum.
 One one hand, you have trendy neighbourhoods with great restaurants, bars, and shops.
 On the other hand, you have the ancient Acropolis and its museum; this is one of the oldest cities in the world!
-Check out this post for a breakdown of the best backpacker hostels in Athens.

 Check out the neighbourhood Kolonaki; it’s kind of like Soho in NYC.
 Athens has a huge cafe culture.
 One of the most popular cafes is called Tailor Made.
 It’s a micro-roastery in the up and coming part of town.
 You can order espresso, filtered coffee and tea all day and night.
 They also serve trendy cocktails.

 If you are after Athens’ best nightlife, check out the bars around Plaka and Monastiraki.
 One of the coolest bars we went to is called Six d.o.g.s.
 The back of this venue has a secret garden surrounded by trees and twinkly lights with plenty of outdoor seating.
 They serve really unique cocktails, and late night snacks as well.
 If you want more of the club scene, check out the beach club, Astir Beach.
 It’s known for showcasing local and world-class DJs, and is open year-round.